raindeer-rb/antlers/README.md

 ## Philosophy

-**#️⃣ Syntax.** Antlers is not Ruby, but reuses Ruby's syntax in order to gain syntax highlighting out of the box.
+**#️⃣ Syntax.** Antlers is not Ruby, but reuses Ruby's syntax in order to have syntax highlighting out of the box in a Ruby file.